 This trial is available at SAGE Campbell, Dublin, and Redwood City Hospitals.

 SAGE is providing information to participate in the University of Minnesota’s evaluation on antibiotic use in veterinary medicine to help us evaluate the prevalence of antibiotic use and how it may contribute to bacterial resistance in our veterinary patients.
 Our participation helps the University of Minnesota’s Antibiotic Stewardship Program (https://arsi.umn.edu/).
 This is not a study where we enroll patients, and rather a data-gathering study on previously treated patients.
 We are proud to participate in studies like this to help us advance veterinary medicine!

-Please check this page for clinical trial posts.
+Please check this page regularly for clinical trial posts.
 You may also follow us on Facebook, LinkedIn, Twitter and Instagram to receive updates.